CR7SC3/CryoProbability/README.md

 - **Probability**: Initializes the module and registers sample data.
 - **ProbabilityWidget**: Manages the GUI and interactions.
 - **ProbabilityLogic**: Implements the core computation logic.
+- **quad**: Dictates the Gaussian Quadrature in three spatial directions

 ### Key Functions